fstark/blog/content/blog/wozdle-tech/wozdle-tech.md

 Now, we can step into the awesome: the 6502 addressing modes.
 This is where everything will start to make sense, including the lack of increment on the A register :-)

 I am not doing a primer on all the addressing modes of the 6502, just the ones that are used in the code.
-By understanding the next section, you should know enought to follow the design and the algorithm in Wozdle.
+By understanding the next section, you should know enought to follow the design and the algorithms in Wozdle.

 * Implicit addressing.
 This is named when the data to be used is implicit to the instructions.
 For instance, ``SEC`` means "Set Carry Flag".
 It implicitly changes the flags registers to set the carry flag to 1.